-c.
-The project substantially conforms with the purpose, intent and provision of the General Plan, the applicable community plan, and any applicable specific plan.
+3. The Proposed Project substantially conforms with the purpose, intent and provisions of the General Plan, the applicable community plan, and any applicable specific plan.

 The proposed Project is in substantial conformance with the purposes, intent and provisions of the General Plan, applicable community plan, and applicable specific plan.